Khloe Kardashian & Tristan Thompson Are Reportedly Spending Time Together As They Practice Social Distancing

 Khloe Kardashian and Tristan Thompson have been on each other’s radar in light of social distancing.

 E!
 News reports that the two exes are spending more and more time together as many people, including Kardashian and their daughter, True Thompson, practice social distancing to prevent the spread of coronavirus.
-The outlet reports that Kardashian and True have been at the Keeping Up with the Kardashians star’s home over the past few weeks.
-Thompson is also reportedly there more often now that he has more time on his hands.
+The outlet reports that Kardashian and True have been at home over the past few weeks.
+Thompson is also reportedly there more often now that he has time on his hands.
 Due to the global pandemic, the NBA recently decided to suspend the remainder of the 2020 season.
 This gives the Cleveland Cavaliers player more time to be in California with his family.

 “He is spending more time with Khloe and True than he does during the season,” a source shared with the outlet.
 “It’s been nice for them to be able to see him more regularly.
 Khloe is taking the quarantine very seriously and is staying home with True.
 There are no playdates or family time other than with Tristan.
 He is regularly over at Khloe’s house and stays in contact with them when he’s not.
 They are not back together.
 They are co-parenting and giving True an opportunity to have both parents in her life at the same time.”